-Timeframe: Years 1-2 Responsible Parties: Bourne Affordable Housing Trust with support from the Select Board and Community Preservation Committee
+Responsible Parties: Bourne Affordable Housing Trust with support from the Board of Selectmen and Community Preservation Committee

 Background: On June 7, 2005, the Municipal Affordable Housing Trust Fund Act was enacted as MGL Chapter 44, Section 55C which simplified the process of establishing housing funds that are dedicated to subsidizing affordable housing.
 The law provides guidelines on what trusts can do and allows communities to collect funds for housing, segregate them out of the general budget into an affordable housing trust fund, and use these funds without going back to Town Meeting for approval.
 It also enables trusts to own and manage real estate, not just receive and disburse funds.